22 Practical Retaining Wall Ideas for Extra Curb Appeal

 Go big with your retaining wall and round up your favorite boulders.
 A retaining wall doesn’t always have to show off small landscaping blocks.
 Stack these large boulders to hold back soil and help control erosion.

 Note that moving boulders can be a difficult feat if you lack the necessary equipment.
-Contact a local landscape professional for assistance with transporting these rocks from Point A to Point B.
+Connect with a local landscape professional for assistance with transporting these rocks from Point A to Point B so you can make your garden retaining wall ideas a reality.

 12. Stone Veneer Retaining Wall